 The #ThinklistImpact, focusing on academics who influence practice, was selected as the topic of our next thinklist after polling CBOS’ twitter followers.
-We want to highlight impact scholars in the hope that public recognition helps validate those who prioritise impact in their work.
+We want to highlight this group in the hope that public recognition helps validate those who prioritise impact in their work, as well as helping to create a definition of an 'impact scholar'.

 What is impact?